tehybel/RAM-Overclocking-Notes/MSI-BIOS-notes.md

 - Setting the Intel Adaptive Thermal Monitor to disabled might cause your system to no longer POST
 - TODO document ring throttling
 - Loading an overclocking profile from a USB drive may bug out in the selection menu if there are too many files in the same folder.
 As a workaround, move your old MsOcFiles into a sub-directory in your USB drive.
+- If your system POSTs fine the first time, but hangs as soon as you try to reboot it with the top EZ debug LED lit, then try lowering VCCSA.
+Above 1.17v my system will only POST once.